-Newt Gingrich is continuing to attack President Obama by tying him to Saul Alinsky, the person who is considered by many to be the father of modern-day community organizing (and who died forty years ago).
-Gingrich’s victory speech tonight in South Carolina was the latest example of this tactic, and it looks like we’ll be seeing a lot more of it.
-In fact, ironically, earlier this week Rudy Guiliani attacked Gingrich for “acting like Alinsky.”
+In the 2012 Presidential election, Newt Gingrich tried to attack President Obama by tying him to Saul Alinsky, the person who is considered by many to be the father of modern-day community organizing (and who died forty years ago).
+Ironically, Rudy Guiliani also attacked Gingrich for “acting like Alinsky.”
+These kinds of attacks continue in the 2016 election.

 Some readers might not know who Alinsky was, and I thought a quick post might be useful.
 Prior to becoming a teacher, I worked for many years as a community organizer for the organization Alinsky began in the 1930’s and directed until his death.